-WARNING: The currently running configuration has changes that are being held for next boot. ==> Do you wish to continue? y Select Y for this option.
+WARNING: The currently running configuration has changes that are being held for next boot. ==> Do you wish to continue? y

+Enter Y.

 The script checks the server for required drivers and patches before installing Secure Path.
 When the installation is complete, Secure Path claims the devices configured on the Active-Passive disk arrays.